 The Synnott Mountain Guides AIARE classes are led by Mark Synnott (AMGA/IFMGA Mountain Guide) and Nick Aiello-Popeo (AIARE 3 Certified & AIARE Instructor).
 Mark, Nick, and the other instructors are able to not only teach the AIARE standard curriculum, but also draw on their own personal experiences and passion for avalanche awareness to prepare you for your own adventures.

 The AIARE Avalanche Rescue course cost is $195 and avalanche safety equipment (transceiver/shovel/probe) will be provided by SMG for use during the course (however, you are encouraged to bring your own).
 The course is best booked online, but you may also book via email or phone.
 You may book multiple people and pay in one order, but please complete this booking form for each person so we have full details.
 More dates may be added, based on demand.
-If you have a group and would like to setup a custom AIARE Avalanche Rescue course, please contact us.

 Who Should Take this Course